exonum/exonum-doc/src/glossary.md

 and allowed transitions among these states, together with the preconditions that must apply for the transition to occur.

-For example, services may be instantiated, stopped, resumed, with zero or more [data migrations](#data-migration) occurring between stopping and resuming.
+For example, services may be instantiated, stopped, frozen, resumed, with zero or more [data migrations](#data-migration) occurring between stopping / freezing and resuming.

 !!! tip
     See [*Service Lifecycle*](architecture/service-lifecycle.md)